Far West, Bahia, Brazil: What to pack, what to wear, and when to go [2023]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types C and N. Be careful to choose the right type.
-Most adapters available are just plugs and require your electronics to convert the voltage themselves.
-If yours can't do that they could get fried.
-This one should work in most places.
+A plug adapter that supports outlet types C and N. Take care to find the right kind.
+Most adapters on sale are just plugs and require your electronics to convert the voltage themselves.
+If yours can't do that they could burn up.
+This one should work in most countries.

 What to do in Far West, Bahia, Brazil